Limits of hiking on planets and moons

 When it comes to taking an outdoor stroll in this solar system, options are limited.
 Here we'll quickly compare the experience of taking a daytime hike on the Moon, Mars, and Saturn's moon Titan.

 Outermost Jovian moon Callisto is possible, but comparable to Earth's Moon.
-We've also left out Mercury (roasting), Venus (boiling acid bath), Ceres (gravity too low), the inner Jovian moons (too much radiation), and the gas planets themselves (no proper surface).
+We've also left out Mercury (roasting), Venus (boiling acid bath), asteroids (gravity too low), the inner Jovian moons (too much radiation), and the gas planets themselves (no proper surface).

 Component Earth Moon Mars Titan